As a small business owner, this virus will hit hard. When sales stop, so, too, does our income. In most cases, bills will continue to flow in.

-The Small Business Association has a lot of great resources for this situation . . . from an Economic Injury Disaster Loan Program to Local Assistance: https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources
+The Small Business Association has a lot of great resources for this situation . . . from Coronavirus funding option to local assistance: https://www.sba.gov/page/coronavirus-covid-19-small-business-guidance-loan-resources

 Some business alterations are more obvious in this new climate.
 Restaurants are open for takeout and offering free “contactless” delivery.
 Retail stores are encouraging “retail therapy” from home and also offering free delivery.

 Some business have had to get a little more creative.
 A few examples to help inspire your creative thinking include . . .

 Craft stores are offering instructions on how to DIY face masks and hand sanitizers.

 Real estate agents are offering virtual tours.